April 21, 2026

 When combined with customizable approval workflows that route expenses to the right managers based on amount, category, or merchant, you're looking at a reconciliation process that's not just faster—it's more accurate and compliant by design.

 Expense reconciliation is time-consuming and often challenging, especially if you do it manually.
-Ramp’s expense management software, paired with our corporate cards, can save time and improve accuracy.
-Try an interactive demo and learn why more than 45,000 businesses have saved $10 billion and 27.5 million hours with Ramp.
+Ramp's expense management software, paired with our corporate cards, can save time and improve accuracy.
+Try an interactive demo and learn how more than 50,000 businesses have saved $10 billion and 27.5 million hours with Ramp.

 Try Ramp for free